 Before our inspection in November 2012 and converting to become an academy in January 2013, the LA undertook a ‘monitoring visit’ and gave us a two day ‘mocksted’.
 The outcome of the mocksted was painful for us as a school, although it affirmed the good practice and curriculum developments we were undertaking, it highlighted significant inconsistencies in the quality of teaching.
 Some of my most inspiring teachers crumbled when observed, they tried too hard and as such, lessons lacked integrity and children’s engagement in learning fell.
 It became apparent that if we were to strengthen teaching across the school, we needed to normalise observations and see lessons from the perspective of the teacher, child and observer.

-It became evident that a powerful way to improve teaching would be to ask our teachers to observe practice across school.
+It became evident that a powerful way to improve teaching would be to ask our teachers to observe practice across the school.
 I met with the Senior Team to pair teachers with colleagues, linking key areas of their lesson observation outcomes and appraisal targets to ensure the observations had a developmental focus for the observer, rather than a critical focus for the observed teacher.
 This process was based on the model of Joint Practice Development, defined by Michael Fielding and colleagues as ’…learning new ways of working through mutual engagement that opens up and shares practices with others’.
 (Fielding, M, Bragg, S, Craig, J, Cunningham, I, Eraut, M, Gillinson, S, Horne, M, Robinson, C & Thorp, J, 2005, Factors Influencing the Transfer of Good Practice, Nottingham, DFES Publications).

 Peer observations across schools

-Once teachers had undertaken two rounds of peer-observations across the school, we decided to develop observations across four schools in the collaboration.
+Once teachers had undertaken two rounds of peer observations across the school, we decided to develop observations across four schools in collaboration.
 We linked teachers who would learn from one another and created a cross-school observation round.
 As observations were across schools we created an observation form to focus our teachers on the key elements of practice observed.
 The form is we used is below and is used to harvest the outcome from each observation.
 We targeted an area of development common across the four schools and asked teachers to observe practice in maths.
 Teachers once again felt anxious about both observing and being observed across schools.
 Once again, the talk in the staff room buzzed with conversations about what teachers had seen across the four schools and of their experience in discussing their practice with colleagues across the schools.

 Peer observations across schools had started to build professional relationships between colleagues.
 This opened out a shared trust between schools and a professional network upon which we could build further structures across schools.
 These networks have included curriculum groups, shared staff training events, Teach-Meets, shared learning experiences across schools and teacher secondments.